Are you looking to buy a Cavalier King Charles Spaniel, and you are not sure if the dog is right for you? You are not alone!

 Have you considered the financial commitment of owning a dog?
 In addition to the fact that Cavalier King Charles Spaniels are an expensive breed, you will also pay for veterinarian care, pet food, housing, and toys for your new best friend.
 You may opt for the services of a pet sitter/walker or boarding kennel.
 Owning a dog is a joy, but not an inexpensive pleasure!

 Are you looking for a guard dog?
 If so, the Cavalier Spaniel breed is not for you.
 Cavaliers are bred to be affectionate people-lovers.
-They might bark when the door bell rings, but that’s about as much protection as you can expect from a Cavalier King Charles Spaniel.
+They might bark when the doorbell rings, but that’s about as much protection as you can expect from a Cavalier King Charles Spaniel.

 Do you have the time for a Cavalier King Charles Spaniel puppy?
-All puppies required a substantial amount of your time and attention when they are small.
+All puppies require a substantial amount of your time and attention when they are small.
 That’s particularly true with Cavalier Spaniel puppies.

-Cavalier King Charles Spaniels require regular grooming to look their healthy best, but this doesn’t need to be a full time job.
+Cavalier King Charles Spaniels require regular grooming to look their healthy best, but this doesn’t need to be a full-time job.
 Grooming your pet three times a week to remove snarls and tangles is more than enough for most Cavalier King Charles Spaniels.
 Cavalier Spaniels will shed a bit in the spring and fall, so you may find it helpful to groom daily at that time.
 Nail clipping can be a quick job performed no more often than once a month.